 If you require approval to operate to the Channel Islands or a UK Overseas Territory you should contact the Channel Islands Office of Civil Aviation or the Government of the Overseas Territory concerned directly.

-We recommend contacting the CAA before applying for a Foreign Carrier Permit.
-However, before contacting the CAA we familiarise yourself with relevant content on the website as the information provided may answer your queries.
+Before applying for a Foreign Carrier Permit we recommend you familiarise yourself with the relevant content on the website as the information provided may answer your queries.

 Telephone: 00 44 (0) 33 013 83484 (office hours only)

 The Foreign Registered Aircraft Permits Department is staffed weekdays between 09:00 and 17:00 Local (excluding public holidays).

 Outside of office hours we will only consider applications for urgent permission in emergency situations, for example air ambulance or humanitarian flights.